The Problem: A Heart Attack

 - Maintain a healthy weight.

-Since UPMC offers cardiac rehab across the system, David did his rehab in Williamsport — only 21 miles from his house.
+Since UPMC offers cardiac rehab across the system, David did his rehab in Williamsport, which is conveniently located near his house.

 After treatment, David's breathing has improved, and he's feeling much better.